 Hegel's own theory of art follows this conception.
 Like all his philosophy, however, it is obscure to the point of being unintelligible.
 Here it is possible only to offer a highly compressed summary, which will not be easy to understand, but which may still give some indication of its general character.
 Hegel's theory does not consist in generalization drawn from an examination of acknowledged works of art, nor does the theory seek to discover what is essential in the aesthetic attitude.
 Rather, in the elaboration of an encyclopedic account of knowledge and understanding, something called art is allocated a place.
 Very roughly, art stands halfway between intellectual understanding and experience of the senses, and its distinguishing character is thus what Hegel calls 'sensual presentation of the Idea', or the presentation of the idea of a thing by means of the senses.
-'Sensual presentation of a thing (Idea), which we grasp intellectually, and its content (appearance), which we encounter through the senses.
+'Sensual presentation of the Idea' is something art makes possible through its ability to identify the form of a thing (Idea), which we grasp intellectually, and its content (appearance), which we encounter through the senses.